jordanistan/Movies-Email-Alert/README.md

 1. Create a gmail API key that bypasses 2 factor authentication.
 Watch the video below on how to do that: https://www.youtube.com/watch?v=g_j6ILT-X0k

+Use the password in the next step in the .env file for configuration.
 2. Configure the .env file according to your parameters:

     ```ACC_USERNAME='your_email@gmail.com'```